tenzir/tenzir/rfc/002-fault-tolerance/README.md

 The metastore stores partition metadata.
 From the perspective of the catalog, the metastore API should expose itself as an actor that encapsulates the implementation details.
-This actor can rely on VAST's plugin architecture to implement the metastore-specific integration.
+This actor can rely on Tenzir's plugin architecture to implement the metastore-specific integration.

 #### Request-Response API